NorESMhub/NorESM/doc/diagnostics/esmvaltool.rst

 The Earth System Model eValuation Tool (`ESMValTool <https://esmvaltool.readthedocs.io>`_) is a community-development that aims at improving diagnosing and understanding of the causes and effects of model biases and inter-model spread.
 The ESMValTool can process multiple model outputs, including NorESM, but these model output need to be post-processed to conform with the CMIP data standard (i.e., `CMOR <https://cmor.llnl.gov>`_).
 ESMValTool support all the published model data output on the `ESGF <https://esgf-data.dkrz.de>`_

+The `esmvaltool-on-nird <https://github.com/orgs/NorESMhub/teams/esmvaltool-on-nird>`_ discussion group can be a useful resource if you plan to run ESMValTool on Nird.

 Run ESMValTool on NIRD service node
 ===================================